 A further analysis of the document shows that sewage sludge is not counted as municipal waste.
 In the entire text of the strategy, sewage sludge is not mentioned; it appears only in the annex of the strategy "State diagnosis for specific waste groups", where it was included in the "other waste" group.
 This indicates the expected increase in the amount of sewage sludge and the difficulty in counteracting this trend.
-As a direction of action, the purification process should be modified: the analysis of the quality of the effluent, the stabilization and optimization of sludge dehydration, the reduction of sewage sludge, where this may be economically justified [42] (p.
+As a direction of action, the purification process should be modified: the analysis of the quality of the effluent, the stabilization and optimization of sludge dehydration, the reduction of the amount of pathogens, and the recovery of phosphorus and nitrogen.
+The thermal conversion of sewage sludge, where this may be economically justified [42] (p.
 89-90), should also be considered.